cenfun/monocart-reporter/README.md

 // http://your.report.site/test-results/2022-10-10
 ```
 - path-to/your-filename.json
-Separated metadata file (Already included in the above HTML and compressed, it can be deleted)
+Separated metadata file (Already included in the above HTML and compressed, it can be deleted).
+Can be used for debugging or custom data collection.

 ## Custom Annotations with markdown description
 ```js